 We cover key aspects of the field ranging from a core commitment to ethnographic fieldwork and performance to perspectives on politics, gender, nationalism, identity, media, new media, indigeneity, intellectual property, popular music, diaspora, globalisation, neoliberalism, development and community music, to name just a few.
-Our team of researchers includes: Professor Tina K. Ramnarine, Dr Henry Stobart, Dr Shzr Ee Tan, Professor Geoff Baker and Professor Rachel Beckles Willson.
+Our team of researchers includes: Professor Tina K. Ramnarine, Dr Henry Stobart, Dr Shzr Ee Tan, and Professor Geoff Baker.

 This rich research environment informs our dynamic Undergraduate and Postgraduate teaching programme.

 At Masters level we offer a dedicated Ethnomusicology Pathway.

-Undergraduates can choose from an exciting range of courses, which in any year may include Contemporary Debates in Music; Introduction to World Musics; Studies in Ethnomusicology; Studies in Music, Media and Technology; Music Power and Politics; Intercultural Performance; Musics of China, Issues in Popular Music (India or Latin America); Sibelius and the Music of Northern Europe; Orchestras around the World; Traditional Music of the Andes; Music, Environment and Ecology; Music of the Mediterranean – oral traditions.
+Undergraduates can choose from an exciting range of courses, which in any year may include Contemporary Debates in Music; Introduction to World Musics; Studies in Ethnomusicology; Studies in Music, Media and Technology; Music, Power and Politics; Intercultural Performance; Musics of China, Issues in Popular Music (India or Latin America); Sibelius and the Music of Northern Europe; Orchestras around the World; Traditional Music of the Andes; Music, Environment and Ecology; Music of the Mediterranean – oral traditions.